JasperSnoek/spearmint/spearmint-lite/README.md

 'method' argument specifies the chooser module (acquisition function) to use and 'method-args' specifies chooser specific arguments.
 In this case, as braninhoo is an analytic function we tell the GP hyperparameter sampling routine to not try to estimate noise.
+This parameter is very important to specify correctly for the optimization to proceed properly.
+If your algorithm is entirely deterministic (e.g. analytic) then specifying that it is noiseless will speed up the optimization considerably.
+If your algorithm is not deterministic, as we expect for most machine learning algorithms and indeed most expensive experiments, then you should leave this out or set noiseless=0.

 If you let it run for a while you will see that the current-best decreases, eventually reaching the minimum at ~0.39.
 You can kill the